endurantgames/cosmiclegends/src/skills.md

       - It takes much more time than you thought it would.
       - You won't be able to repeat this specific ritual in the future.
       - Lose 1 Health or 1 Might.
-      - Everyone present loses 1 Health.
+      - Every hero present loses 1 Health.

 Performer
 :   You're a talented actor, musician, acrobat, magician, or other